-The COVID-19 pandemic has presented unique challenges for our associates, doctors, customers and patients.
+The COVID-19 pandemic presented unique challenges for our associates, doctors, customers and patients.
 We prioritized the safety of our associates, optometrists, customers and patients by voluntarily closing our stores to the public for a temporary period of time in 2020 to implement enhanced safety and cleaning protocols in order to serve our customers and patients with everyone's health and safety in mind.
 Health and safety remain at the forefront for us as the pandemic and variants continue to evolve and present challenges for us.

 Beginning in 2020, we created multiple resources for associates, including frequent and transparent communication tools, additional leave of absence and paid leave options, and centralized support to address COVID-19 questions and concerns, including regarding the availability of vaccines.
-We paid one-time appreciation bonuses to customerfacing associates, granted additional company holidays in the fourth quarter of fiscal year 2020 and paid benefits for associates furloughed in response to the COVID-19 pandemic.
-In addition, contributions to our Crisis Relief Fund more than tripled, reflecting the empathetic nature of our community.